The Board Game Design Course

 Learning curve

-As I mentioned, I’ve never used Photoshop before (or any similar program), and I’m no artist or graphic designer.
+As I mentioned, I’ve never used Photoshop before (or any similar program), and I’m definitely no artist or graphic designer.

 I opened up the program to try it out.
 I was able to load up one of the cards and view it.